 Rhubarb is unmistakable with its ruby red celery-like stalks and large green leaves.
 Rhubarb stalks are very tart, while its leaves are toxic and should never be consumed.
-On the nutrition front, rhubarb is very low in calories and fat and a good source of vitamins, minerals and fibre.
+On the nutrition front, rhubarb is very low in calories and a decent source of vitamins, minerals and fibre.

 Due to its tart taste, rhubarb needs a fair amount of sweetener to make it palatable.
-To help cut back on the amount of sugar you use, sweeten rhubarb with other sweet fruits such as strawberries and apples.
+To help reduce the amount of sugar used, sweeten rhubarb with other sweet fruits such as strawberries and apples.

 Nutrient information per 1 cup (250 ml) fresh, diced rhubarb:

 |Vitamin C||10.3 mg|